 In providing a ‘shield’ for those seeking help, we are also empowering them to take that information to protect themselves.

 A Quilted Mark

-The coloring within our mark speaks to the myriad of stories, experiences, and perspectives that we house on The STD Project through the STD Interviews, short stories and guest posts, and the works written by our contributors.
+The coloring within our mark speaks to the myriad of stories, experiences, and perspectives that we house on The STI Project through the STI Interviews, short stories and guest posts, and the works written by our contributors.